ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/representing-objects.md

 this is a source code survey, you should provide output from running each of the provided Python programs on your own laptop and then explain how the program's source code produced that output.
-A specific goal for this project is for you to ensure that you can implement and understand two distinct approaches to using memoization to speed up the computation of a mathematical function.
-Students who want to explore this area further are encouraged to experimentally determine how much slower the Fibonacci computations would be if the LRU cache or the `dict`-based approach were not used to make the functions faster.
+A specific goal for this project is for you to ensure that you can implement and understand multiple approaches to representing objects in the Python programming language.

 ## Project Assessment